mTyguy/Terraform-Sentinel-Resources/syslogForwarder/README.md

-Modules for creating a Linux server machine to ingest syslog information.
+Modules for creating a Linux server VM to ingest syslog information.

 After creation, need to configure a Data Collection Rule to specify what logs to ingest based on rules.